Our team NimbRo won the RoboCup 2019 Humanoid

 In the semi-final, NimbRo met the 4th of the round robin: AUTMan (Iran, Canada).
 Again our robots played very well and won the game without difficulty 5:0.

-The second round robin game was played vs. HuroEvolutionTN
+The second round robin game was played vs. HuroEvolutionTN from

-scored reliably.
 The game ended 5:0 for NimbRo.

 After winning all thee games, NimbRo is first in the round-robin.